BandmanJD/ecommerce-qa-portfolio/TestScenarios/TestScenarios.md

 - Verify user can log out successfully from navigation menu
 - Verify user is redirected to login page after logout
-- Verify session is cleared after logout
+- Verify session is retained after logout